 Since affiliation with rehabilitative medicine is a significant part of Kessler Foundation's history, a priority is placed on serving individuals with mobility disabilities, traumatic brain injury, spinal cord injury, multiple sclerosis, stroke, cerebral palsy, spina bifida, epilepsy or other related impairments.
 We require that 65% of the target grant population meet these criteria.

 The Signature Employment Grant program begins with online concept submission.
-The concept is scored and reviewed for originality, creativity, feasibility, collaborative stakeholder team.
-Although matching funds are not required, applicants with additional cash funding provided by the applicant or collaborator(s) will be scored higher.
+The concept is scored and reviewed for originality, creativity, feasibility and collaborative stakeholder team.
+Although matching or supplemental funds are not required, applicants with additional cash funding provided by the applicant or collaborator(s) will be scored higher.
 A proven track record managing collaborative grant projects is also desirable.
 A carefully selected group of candidates is invited to submit grant proposals, which are reviewed and scored.
-Final grant candidates are chosen and invited to meet with Kessler's grant committee by teleconference in the fall of 2013.
-All grants recommended for funding are subsequently approved by our Board of Trustees and are awarded in December 2013 for the grant period January 1, 2014 – December 31, 2015.
+Final grant candidates are chosen and invited to meet with Kessler's grant committee by video conference in the fall of 2014.
+All grants recommended for funding are subsequently approved by our Board of Trustees and are awarded in December 2014 for the grant period January 1, 2015 – December 31, 2016.
 Final grant selection is at the discretion of Kessler Foundation.

 Who Can Apply